Wichita on the Cheap

 (316) 208-7750

 • This farm’s you-pick option is TBD.
 Call for confirmation.
-Make sure you attend their annual Lavender Festival, however – typically in mid-June and pick out your lavender plants, as well as visit some great vendors!
+Make sure you attend their annual Lavender Festival, typically in mid-June, pick out your lavender plants, and visit some great vendors!

 • Visit Gertie’s Lavender Farm on Facebook